Benardakaka/Watchlist/README.md

 2. Clone the project.

-3. Get into Python folder (cd into Python).
+3. Get into Python folder (cd into Python)..

 4. If you have all the Pre-requisites you can run the application..